sujalkumar1029-gif/Flappy-Bird-Game-/README.md

 # Flappy-Bird-Game-
-This flappy bird 🐦 game is based on python language
+This is flappy bird 🐦 game and it is based on python language